Easy spicy olives can be prepared in just ten minutes.

 There is an amazing synergy of green living once you get into this alternate lifestyle; who would ever have thought of using a probiotic to provide the yeast and bacteria to ferment your dough?

 Fennel incidentally is not a difficult vegetable to grow; allow some of it to go to flower and then you will have plenty of seeds.
-There is one difficulty; the moles love it even more than we do so we plant it in the bags that citrus is often sold in.
+There is one difficulty; the moles love the herb even more than we do.
+So plant it in the plastic gauze bags that citrus and onions are often sold in.

 Do warn your guests about the pits; they have broken many a tooth of those not accustomed to enjoying olives the right way.